mehdibaha/burnd/README.md

 Once you join a party, you have access to several services :
 - The main one being the newsfeed bringing together photos, videos and posts of all kinds of other "partiers".
 - You may even meet some new people there, by liking/disliking people in your party.
-- The innovative aspect of this application is that the entire party is completely deleted the next day.
+- The innovative aspect of this application is that the entire party is completely destroyed the next day.